jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 ##### Formative assessment

 Per Booth (2014, p.
 140), formative assessment "evaluates materials during design and gives insight into the quality and character of an in-progress interaction".
 Formative assessment is meant to be real-time and to provide learners and instructors with actionable information about the learners' present state of understanding.
+Frey and Fisher (2011) recommend Hattie and Timperley's (2007) formative feedback system with the following stages:

+- **Feed-up:** Where am I going?
+- **Feedback:** How am I doing?
+- **Feed-foward:** Where am I going next?

 Booth (2014, p.
 141) quotes the following formative assessment strategies from Tomas Angelo and Patrician Cross's _Classroom assessment techniques:_